submariner-io/submariner-website/src/content/development/website/style-guide/_index.en.md

 kind | The tool *kind* consistently uses all-lowercase.
 Follow their convention, but avoid starting a sentence with "kind".
 Lighthouse | The project name *Lighthouse* should always be capitalized.
 Operator | The design pattern *Operator* should always be capitalized.
+OpenStack | The project name *OpenStack* should always be capitalized and camel-cased.
 Shipyard | The project name *Shipyard* should always be capitalized.
 `subctl` | The artifact `subctl` should not be capitalized and should be formatted in code style.
 Submariner | The project name *Submariner* should always be capitalized.